cybercongress/go-cyber/docs/run_validator.md

 source $HOME/.profile
 ```

-5. To check your installation run `go version`, it will let you know everything completed correcltly.
-As output you should see the following:
+5. To check your installation run `go version`, it will let you know if everything was installed correcltly.
+As an output, you should see the following (version number may vary, of course):

 ```bash
 go version go1.13.8 linux/amd64